Promise Scholars Program

 - Complete a comprehensive Student Educational Plan (SEP) by start of the spring 2017 semester.

-- Meet with Skyline College Promise Scholarship Counselor once in both fall and spring semester.
+- Meet with Skyline College Promise Scholars Program Counselor once in both fall and spring semester.